software-mansion/starknet-jvm/README.md

 Flag takes precendece over the env variable if both are set.

 ⚠️ WARNING ⚠️ Some integration tests may fail due to getNonce receiving higher nonce than expected by other methods.
-It is adviced to additionaly provide an account (along with its `private key`) with a constant `nonce` to ensure non-gas tests pass.
+It is adviced to additionaly provide an account (along with its **private key**) with a constant **nonce** to ensure non-gas tests pass.
 Such account shouldn't be used for any other purpose than running non-gas integration tests.
-If not set, the main integration account will be used for this purpose.
+If not set, the main account provided in the config will be used for this purpose.

 ### Ensuring idiomatic Java code
 We want this library to be used by both kotlin & java users.
 In order to ensure a nice API for java always follow those rules: